dominiclizarraga/dominiclizarraga.github.io/_posts/2024-02-07-follow-as-polymorphic.md

 In this blog post I'll share my findings when developing a Follow model (User can follow another User, Post, Comapny) with a polymorphic property.

+With the next models you can create a 'Following' feature that can be applied to almost any model you want, just add one line of code.

 ```ruby
 class User < ApplicationRecord
   # Users that follow this user 'Followers'